codecop/refactoring-golf/README.md

 # Refactoring Golf
 Refactoring Golf is a game designed to stretch your refactoring muscles and get you to explore your IDE to see what's really possible using shortcuts and automation.

 This repo contains several source trees, or numbered "Holes" based on a single exercise.
-Each hole carries on from the last for a single exercise - which is the application of a tax amount to a set of monatary amount.
+Each hole carries on from the last for a single exercise - which is the application of a tax amount to a set of monetary amount.

 Your goal is to safely and efficiently as possible refactor the Hole-X code to look like the Hole X+1 code.
 You must aim to do it in as few "strokes" as possible.

 A "stroke" is essentially a change made to the code, and every stroke costs you points.